 California law imposes “strict liability” for dog bites.
 The owner of a dog who bites someone is liable for that person's injuries even if the dog has never bitten before and the owner did nothing wrong.

-California has more dog bite claims than any other state.1 Our law firm assists victims across the state to file lawsuits in dog bite and dog attach cases.
+California has more dog bite claims than any other state.1 Our California dog bite attorneys assist victims across the state to file lawsuits in dog bite and dog attack cases.

 To help you better understand California's dog bite laws, our California personal injury lawyers discuss the following, below: